glennirwin/webgp/src/API.md

 If you are struggling and trying to figure out how to do something in GPU land, you may have to turn your mind around to a parallel way of doing it.
 While in most linear single-threaded code, we expend a lot of effort to hold calculated values and only maintain them at the levels where they change so we can avoid looping over large arrays repetitively.
 This is not an issue for the GPU as it is designed to continuously and repetitively visit every single element in an array at once (depending on the number of elements and the architecture of the GPU)  This ability allows you to frame the problem in a smaller simpler context that many times is actually simpler and more closely fits the real world situation you are modeling.

 Use Math over logic when possible.
 In a GPU, math is almost always faster than logic.
 In an inventory system, for example, you may have a flag to indicate whether a transaction adds or reduces local inventory.
 While the logic is simple enough ```if (flag==receipt) inventory += quantity; else inventory -= quantity;``` but it will run faster on the GPU if given in a way that can be used mathematically like a +1 and -1 factor so your code becomes simply ```inventory += quantity * factor``` which will take less operations.
 If some transaction do not affect inventory, the factor can be given as zero which will not affect the inventory because the transaction quantity will be multiplied by zero before being applied to the inventory.
 Yes, it seems wrong to calculate an inventory adjustment of zero but the logic to decide the calculation is much slower than just doing the math.
 If you do it this way, you will likely find that your code actually becomes simpler and more straightforward, and faster too.
 If you like advanced math, the GLSL language is also full of all the functions you need accelerated by hardware.

+Use the graphics capability to help you debug your programs, the renderStep after the update step can be used to project points to the display to reflect the data values visually through location, color, and point size.
+Watching the points move can reveal much more information about what is going on than trying to step through a debugger or reading numbers streaming to the console -although streaming numbers can help sometimes.

 GLSL code may get translated for your GPU into something else (specifically D3D11 HLSL shader code on a windows computer), if the `WEBGL_debug_shaders` extension is supported, the translated code will be written back to a property in your VertexComputer object.
 You can access the this local translation by pulling up your VertexComputer object in the developer console of your browser.
 Note that there can be differences in GLSL and WebGL implementations between browsers and operating systems.
 I have found that switch/case statements do not work in Google Chrome on windows while they compile and run fine in Google Chrome on a Mac, so I recommend using ```if then else if``` instead of switch/case until that works consistently everywhere.
 Test in as many places as you can, get both FireFox and Chrome for your development, if you have problems, you may find one to give a different error or behaviour than another.
 Although this may sound troubling, once things run smoothly, the result tends to be quite reliable and consistent across both browsers that support WebGL2 at this time.